-Lauren from Belle Du Brighton has just had her second baby.
+Lauren from Scrapbook Blog has just had her second baby.
 Here she shares her thoughts on buying a buggy for your baby.

 Fast forward to six weeks post birth and I was battling daily with a buggy that had a mind of its own!
 It frequently veered off to one side, took me about seven minutes to fold and un-fold and weighed a tonne even with a tiddly newborn in it!
-Ohm and the hood didn’t really keep the sun out and the rain cover blew off if you sighed too close to it!
-All in all not great and we ended up getting a fantastic buggy after a few hours pushing all sorts of prams and pushchairs round the shop!
+Oh and the hood didn’t really keep the sun out and the rain cover blew off if you tried too close to it!
+All in all not great, and we ended up getting a fantastic buggy after a few hours pushing all sorts of prams and pushchairs round the shop!